christianmalek/vuex-rest-api/README.md

   // REQUIRED: the property of the state which should
   // be automatically changed if the resolve is successfully.
   property: string,
-  // The function which describes the string interpolation if the path
+  // The function which returns the rest of the API address (without the base URL).
-  // differs from requestFn described in the Resource constructor.
+  The method signature is (params: Object).
   pathFn: Function,
   // This function will be called after successfully resolving the action.
   // If you define this property, only the corresponding